ezmsg-org/ezmsg/docs/source/getting-started.rst

 Run an example
 --------------

 The `Examples <https://github.com/iscoe/ezmsg/tree/master/examples>`_ directory is a great place to start.
+The homepage also has a link to a Google Colab notebook.